Treatments for Alzheimer's

 Question: Are there new medications, vitamins and herbs that can treat and maybe even cure Alzheimer’s disease?

-Answer: Right now, there are only four FDA-approved medications for treating the memory loss of Alzheimer’s disease fall into two categories:
+Answer: Right now, there are only four FDA-approved medications for treating the memory loss of Alzheimer’s disease, which fall into two categories:

 - Medications sold as Aricept (donepezil), Exelon (rivastigmine); and Razadyne (galantamine), which act on the cholinergic messenger system.
 These are used as soon as symptoms of dementia or cognitive impairment are diagnosed.
 For those who cannot swallow, Exelon is also available as a skin patch.